redhat-cip/dci-control-server/README.md

 1.  clone the repository: <http://softwarefactory-project.io/r/dci-control-server>
 2.  ensure that a postgresql database is running and accessible on the URI defined in the `src/settings.py` (if no database is running see [database installation]())
-3.  ensure that an elastic search is running and accessible on the URI defined in the `src/settings.py` (if no elastic search is running see [elastic search installation]())
-4.  install the python requirements: `pip install -r requirements.txt`
+3.  install the python requirements: `pip install -r requirements.txt`
-5.  run the dev server: `./bin/dci-runtestserver`
+4.  run the dev server: `./bin/dci-runtestserver`
-6.  provision the database: `python bin/dci-dbprovisioning` (BEWARE: it will erase the previous db)
+5.  provision the database: `python bin/dci-dbprovisioning` (BEWARE: it will erase the previous db)

 ## Database installation